Looking for something else?

 An application comprises a set of related components threaded together via workflows.
 Each of these components is critical to the application and must be deployed on infrastructure that matches its hosting and connection requirements.
 The application won't run when deployed and can't be restored if its workflow-based component relationships are lost.
 Kubernetes Pods capture this relationship information.

 Kubernetes Pods are virtual structures that hold a set of colocated containers.
 From a systems management perspective, each Pod looks like a single server, with an IP address and one set of ports, hosting multiple Linux containers.
 The number of containers within a Pod is not visible from this outside perspective, as the Pod abstracts the application at only one level.
-Pods contain all the environmental variables that the components they represent need, and so a Pod is a complete unit of deployment.
+A Pod is a complete unit of deployment, as each contains all the environment variables that the components they represent need.

 The mechanics to deploy Kubernetes Pods